 How to use AI in Sign Design – An in-depth guide

 Unsurprisingly, now more than ever, we receive enquiries from customers that reference AI.
-It tends to be in one of two ways: either they say they were recommended Carousel Lights through an AI prompt or they’ve used generative AI to create a mock-up of a sign they’d like, and they send us that image to ask us if it’s possible to make it as well as how much it costs.
+It tends to be in one of two ways: either they say they were recommended Carousel Lights through an AI prompt or they’ve used Generative AI to create a mock-up of a sign they’d like, and they send us that image to ask us if it’s possible to make it as well as how much it costs.

-We thought it was about time we produced an in-depth guide into how we’ve incorporated Generative AI into our signmaking process her at Carousel Lights.
+We thought it was about time we produced an in-depth guide into how we’ve incorporated Generative AI into our signmaking process here at Carousel Lights.
 So here it is, a 100% human-written (is that a bit postmodern?) article by Ben, one of our Founders, about just that.

 Using AI for Sign Design – Let’s get to it!